viamrobotics/docs/docs/_index.md

   <h2 class="frontpage-headers">Program any device</h2>
   <p>

 Viam integrates with hardware and software on **any device**.
 To get started, install Viam and create a configuration that describes your machine's {{< glossary_tooltip term_id="component" text="components" >}}.
-Then you can control your devices and any attached physical hardware securely **from anywhere in the world**.
+Then you can control your device and any attached physical hardware securely **from anywhere in the world**.
 Or from local networks.

   </p>